EN TR

 01

 Emergent layouts beat grids for daylight.
-Agent-based positioning achieves 18% higher daylight autonomy.
+In our runs, agent-based positioning achieves 18% higher daylight autonomy.

 +18% daylight